-Of all major home repairs, installing new roofing is arguably as important as it gets.
-Though a new roof isn't all that glamorous, you'll understand its importance in a big way should an old roof fail, allowing water to destroy the inside of your home, from the attic insulation, down through the painstakingly remodeled kitchen, right on through to the basement family room with big-screen TV.
+Of all major home repairs, installing new roofing is arguably one of the most important.
+You have many things to consider when replacing a roof, but you never want to let an old roof fail; water can destroy the inside of your home, from the attic insulation down through the painstakingly remodeled kitchen, right on through to the basement family room with a big-screen TV.
 Fewer home problems can be more disastrous than a failed roof.

 The Basic Roofing Materials

-Your choice of roofing materials often depends on your locality, as much as on your own personal taste.
-In some regions, for example, metal roofing is a common selection due to its fire resistance, while in other regions, the predominant home styles might call for a Spanish-influenced tile tool.
-Roof pitch (angle) also affects the kind of roofing materials you can use.
-For example, wood shake shingles can be used for steeper pitched roofs but are not suitable for flatter, low-pitched roofs.
+Your choice of roof replacement options often depends on your locality and your personal taste.
+For example, metal roofing is a standard selection in some regions due to its fire resistance.
+In contrast, the predominant home styles in other areas might call for a Spanish-influenced tile tool.
+Roof pitch (angle) also affects the roofing materials you can use.
+For example, wood shake shingles can be used for steeper-pitched roofs but are unsuitable for flatter, low-pitched roofs.

 The most common choices for residential roofing include:

 - Asphalt composition shingles: These are cheap and easily obtainable, but they are less attractive than other options due to their flat appearance.
-This is by far the most popular type of roofing material.
+This roofing type is by far the most popular roofing material.

 - Wood shakes or shingles: These are pricey but attractive shingles.
-They have great durability but aren't a good choice in regions where there is a fire danger.
+They have excellent durability but aren't a good choice in regions with fire danger.

-- Metal Roofing: Metal roofs made of steel or aluminum have become more popular in recent years, due in part to their durability and because they are fireproof.
-These are expensive roofs that require specialty contractors for installation, but they may be cost-effective over the long run due to their long life.
+- Metal Roofing: Metal roofs made of steel or aluminum have become more prevalent in recent years due to their durability and fireproof durability.
+These expensive roofs require specialty contractors for installation, but they may be cost-effective over the long run due to their long life.
 Several types of metal roofing systems are available, including raised-seam panels and products that mimic the look of composite shingles.

-- Slate roofing: This is a highly attractive, high-end roofing option, but it is expensive and very heavy.
+- Slate roofing: This is a desirable, high-end roofing option, but it is expensive and heavy.
 Slate roofs are extremely slippery to walk on and difficult to repair when damaged.